 Bloomfield NJ Marijuana Attorneys

 A marijuana crime does not make you a bad person.
 In fact, marijuana possession is one of the least serious of all New Jersey drug crimes.
 These days, with more and more states legalizing the use of marijuana, public opinion on pot has begun to sway in favor of allowing people to use what is considered a relatively harmless drug.
 However, New Jersey still prohibits the use, possession, or distribution of marijuana.
-As a result, you could face severe penalties even if you are caught with a single joint.
+As a result, you could face severe penalties even if you are caught with a single joint in Essex County, New Jersey.

 NJ Simple Possession of Marijuana Law: N.J.S.A.
 2C:35-10(a)4